-3. Click on Security section.

-4. Click on the Security Mode drop-down list to select your wireless security type.
+3. Underneath the basic wireless band section, you will see Security Mode.
+Click on the drop-down list to select your wireless security type.

-Selecting WEP:
+Selecting WEP-OPEN, WEP-SHARED:

 If selecting WEP (Wired Equivalent Privacy), please review the WEP settings to configure and click Apply to save the changes.

-This security type is available only when 802.11 n-mode is set to Off.
+Note: WEP security is only available in the Security Mode list when 802.11 n-mode is set to Off under Wireless (2.4GHz or 5GHz) > Basic.